Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 ## (Q2) Understanding the "Search Space" of Evolution (30 points)

 In class, we talked about thinking of evolution as an algorithm.
-In this problem, we will try and make some elements of this metaphor more concrete.
+In this problem we will try and make some elements of this metaphor more concrete.
 We can think of evolution as a type of [optimization algorithm](https://en.wikipedia.org/wiki/Mathematical_optimization#Optimization_algorithms).
-In lecture we talked about so called "evolutionary algorithms," which are a type of optimization algorithm in the field of computer science which borrows heavily from biological evolution.
+In lecture we talked about so called "evolutionary algorithms," which are a type of optimization algorithm in the field of computer science that borrows heavily from biological evolution.

 These optimization algorithms seek to find the best solution, or at least a really good one, from a set of possible choices.
 What is defined as "really good" depends on the particular problem being optimized, but generally engineers deal with systems where an input choice maps to an output number.
 The goal then becomes to maximize or minimize the output number over all possible choices.
 This output number could be something like a "cost of production," or an "energy consumption," or the "mass of product".
 For example, a manufacturing engineer may wish to maximize the number of Foldscopes that can be made with $1M.
 The set of all possible input choices defines a "search space" over which the evolutionary algorithm seeks to find the best set of outputs.